CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 76543210   321098 - bit index (0-13 in this case)
 ```

-For an `ARRAY` of `BOOLEAN`, `componentsPerElement` refers to the number of _bits_ per element.
+For an `ARRAY` of `BOOLEAN`, `componentCount` refers to the number of _bits_ per element.
 These bits are counted out from the overall bit vector sequence.

 In the case of a `VARIABLE_SIZE_ARRAY` of `BOOLEAN`, the offset buffer represents
 the _bit_ offsets, rather than the usual byte offsets.
 Again, the offsets are counted relative to the overall bit vector sequence.